DelphinusLab/prover-node-docker/README.md

 The docker image is built locally, and requires building with:

 `DOCKER_BUILDKIT=0 docker build --rm --network=host -t zkwasm .`

-Make sure you had reviewed the [Prover Node Configuration](#prover-node-configuration) part and changed the config files.

 Once the Params FTP server is running, you can start the prover node.